learn-co-curriculum/omniauth_lab/README.md

 end
 ```

-We don't really have to know how Rails initializers work, we can just follow
+We don't have to know how Rails initializers work; we can just follow
 the [Omniauth] instructions.
 The name "initializer" suggests that they're used
 to set up Rails when we start it.
 We can learn more about initializers
 [here][init].